piXelicidio/Hub/DOCS/city-people-mp/ReadMe.md

 ![](images/xmas_update.png)

-- Added Santa Claus and Mrs. Claus characters in costumes.
+- Added **Santa Claus** and **Mrs. Claus** characters in costumes.
-- Added Christmass props: Snowman, tree, and gifts.
+- Added Christmas props: Snowman, tree, and gifts.
-- Demo scenes supports both input systems.
+- Now demo scenes supports both input systems.
 - Included material converter patch both ways URP and Built-in.
+- Added **new demo scene** for construction workers with tool handling animations.

 ## Characters Specs

 - Humanoid system compatible.
 (Original rig from 3ds Max Biped system)
-- Small texture dimensions 256x256 (Texture as apalette color)
+- Small texture dimensions 256x256 (Texture as palette color)
 - 2,000 average triangle count.
-- Characters are most time single optimized mesh, non-modular and without additinal LODs.
+- Characters are most time single optimized mesh, non-modular and without additional LODs.

-## Getting Started
+## Quick Start

 1. **Import the Package**: Download and import the **City People Mega-Pack** into your Unity project.
-2. **URP Setup (Optional)**: If you're using URP, navigate to the `URP` folder and install the provided package to update materials by double-clicking the Material\_URP unity package.
-3. **Explore Demo Scenes**: Open the demo scenes to see the characters in action!
+2. **Explore *Demo_Scenes* folder**: Open the demo scenes to see the characters in action!

-## Demo Scenes

-### Demo Scene 1: Character Showcase

-- **File**: `Demo_1_Showcase.unity`
-- **Description**: An interactive scene where you can view all characters.
-Hover over them to see the focus effect, and click to cycle through different material palettes.
-Use arrow keys or screen buttons to navigate between character groups.

-### Demo Scene 2: Isometric City

-- **File**: `Demo_2_IsoCity.unity`
-- **Description**: A beautifully crafted isometric town scene showcasing all animated characters from a top-down orthographic perspective.
+3. **URP/Built-in Setup**: Package materials import by default as URP (Models will appear pink on Built-in), to convert to Built-in go to **URP&Built-in** folder and double click the **convert-to-BUILT-IN** package patch.
+4. From **Prefabs** folder drag & drop any character to your own scene.

 ## Character Groups | [WATCH VIDEO!](https://youtu.be/dUjK32yOMVo)

 - (2) **Costumes:** Christmas theme characters and props.
 Santa Claus and Mrs. Claus. **(NEW!!)**
-- (8) **People with disabilities:** Individuals using wheelchairs, crutches, prostetics, etc.
+- (8) **People with disabilities:** Individuals using wheelchairs, crutches, prosthetic, etc.
 - (10) **Young adults:** Representing ages from 18 to 30.&#x20;
 - (20) **City:** Everyday city people in casual and business outfits.
 - (15) **Professionals:** Representing common professions.
-- (8) **Constrution:** Workers and tradespersons for building and manteniance.
+- (8) **Construction:** Workers and tradespersons for building and maintenance.
 - (20) **Downtown:** Similar to 'City', but a little bit more fresh and modern.
 - (6) **Kids:** Young boys and girls about 10 to 15 years old.​
 - (10) **Elders:** Older individuals aged about 60-70 years old.